 The aim of this project at the University of Southampton, is to develop technology to monitor glacier behaviour using sensor networks.
 In doing this we are contributing to fundamental research in glaciology and wireless sensor networks.
 The current funding from Leverhulme is to work on “ice quakes” and funding from National Geographic to help with the expedition and public understanding of science (see Glacier Explorer)

 The project has deployed on two glaciers; one in Norway, and one in Iceland (current research), the probes have also been trialed in Tijuana to monitor landslides.
-The rapid breakup of the glacier which prompted the move from Norway to Iceland led to a BBC News article.
-Also see our Frequently Asked Questions page, our blog, and the details of the latest fieldtrip.
+The rapid breakup of the glacier which prompted the move from Norway to Iceland led to a BBC News article and a move to Iceland.
+See our Frequently Asked Questions page, our blog, the latest fieldtrip and our 2013 film on Youtube.